ARTICLE I – NAME

 - Be the interface between the individual regions and SIGCSE to maintain the “in cooperation with” status for all conferences.

 - Provide in a timely manner appropriate mailing lists as needed for any Consortium business.

-- Be the interface between the Board and the Membership System Administrator to resolve database problems.
+- Be the interface between the Board and the Membership System Administrator to resolve registration system problems.